 - a psychological impairment or occupational stress injury (e.g., post-traumatic stress injuries) resulting in suicide.

 Who is eligible?

-Families of first responders who die as a result of their duties are eligible, based upon the following order of priority:
+Beneficiaries of first responders who die as a result of their duties are eligible, based upon the following order of priority:

 - the spouse or common law partner; or

 - if there is no surviving spouse or common law partner, a surviving child or children divided in equal amounts; or